open-mmlab/mmdeploy/docs/en/01-how-to-build/rockchip.md

 2. install RKNN python package following [official doc](https://github.com/rockchip-linux/rknn-toolkit2/tree/master/doc).
 In our testing, we used the rknn-toolkit 1.2.0 with commit id `834ba0b0a1ab8ee27024443d77b02b5ba48b67fc`.

-3. reinstall MMDeploy from source following the [instructions](../01-how-to-build/build_from_source.md).
+3. Install ONNX==1.8.0 before reinstall MMDeploy from source following the [instructions](../01-how-to-build/build_from_source.md).
 Note that there are conflicts between the pip dependencies of MMDeploy and RKNN.
 Here is the suggested packages versions for python 3.6:

    ```
    protobuf==3.19.4